Ravoxsg/A_chronology_of_deep_learning/README.md

 ### 2015

+* ImageNet has been a catalyst of powerful ideas in deep learning.
+Few new architectures have been as widely adopted as Residual connections, introduced by Microsoft's Beijing team:\
+[Deep residual learning for image recognition](https://arxiv.org/pdf/1512.03385.pdf), He et al., 2015, CVPR, **9309 citations**

 ### 2016

 * YOLO represents today the state-of-the-art in object detection, both in terms of accuracy and speed:\